 Presently, the Guild’s main aim is to preserve the rich art tradition while building a bright future.

 It curates the priceless permanent collection of the past and supports and showcases exemplary art of the current Guild artists.

-If you visit the Guild, you will witness an eclectic melange of rich historic collections and vibrant contemporary artworks.
+Visiting the guild will witness an eclectic melange of rich historical collections and vibrant contemporary artworks.

-It also hosts a number of special events and workshops all around the year.
+It also hosts several special events and workshops throughout the year.